rcyrus/recipes/chicken_curry.md

 # Chicken Curry

-This is a basic chicken curry recipie.
-It can be easily adapated to other protiens or as a base for more complicated dishes.
+This is a basic chicken curry recipe.
+It can be easily adapted to other proteins or as a base for more complicated dishes.

 ## Notes